Walmart Wants To Deliver Groceries Straight To Your Fridge - Slashdot

 I have had no problems with quality in >100 orders.

 Passcodes secured by Equifax?
-(Score:2)
+(Score:3)

 No way ever will I do this.